 - Use the recipient’s name and professional title when addressing them at the outset of the letter.

 - Give the patient details, such as their name, birth date, and medical background.
-This information is crucial for the recipient to comprehend the patient’s medical history fully.
+This information is crucial for the recipient to fully comprehend the patient’s medical history.

 - Clearly express the rationale for the referral, such as the requirement for additional testing, specialized care, or a second opinion.
 Please provide any pertinent medical data or test findings to support your request.